- Screen Reflection is not severe

 LED Edge Backlight – A Standout Feature

 The light flow through created by the Samsung LED backlights has been a major positive for the last couple of years and continues with this UHD offering.
 It’s one of the TVs best characteristics.
-Some complain that it can cause screen uniformity issues, but the MU7500 does great job with black uniformity and a good job with gray uniformity.
+Some complain that it can cause screen uniformity issues.
 To tone down the LED backlight from causing some uneven screen uniformity issues turn the backlight setting (found in the picture settings menu) down to a more reasonable level – around 80% is what we recommend.
-This will keep screen uniformity issues from arising and you still have plenty of brightness from this bright LED TV.
+This will keep screen uniformity issues from arising and you still have plenty of brightness from this super bright LED TV.
 Having powerful LED backlighting in case you need it for super bright room conditions is a plus.
-The one area that edge-lit LEDs really hurt are local dimming, which is not a good feature on the MU7500.
-It’s not effective in increasing contrast.

 Side Angle Viewing – Much Room for Improvement

-The MU7500 employs Samsung’s new Color Drive Pro which is still a step down from the QLED models with Quantum Dot.
-But it’s a step above the MU6300 with a wider color gamut for potentially capturing more HDR color information.
-The MU7500 is has an average performance when viewing HDR material, it’s certainly a step behind some of the better models.
+The KU6500 employs Samsung’s new Active Crystal color which is still a step down from the SUHD models with Quantum Dot.
+But it’s a step above the KU6300 with a wider color gamut for potentially capturing more HDR color information.
 One thing we like about this TV though is color accuracy and ease of calibration to get a very passable picture.
+Click here for the calibrated picture settings.

 Refresh Rate Concerns/Motion Blur